 The second way by which you can install a WordPress plugin is by uploading it to the WordPress site.
-With this method, you can install plugins that are listed on the WordPress directory, which are free of course and plugins which are paid for.
+You can install plugins that are listed on the WordPress directory using the method listed above, which are free of course.

-In order for you to be able to upload a WordPress plugin, you need to download the plugin from the source (which will be a zip file).
-Next, you need to go to WordPress admin area and visit Plugins » Add New page.
+For you to be able to upload a WordPress plugin, you need to download the plugin from the source (which will be a zip file).
+Next, you need to go to the WordPress admin area and visit Plugins » Add New page.

-After that, click on the Upload Plugin button on top of the page.
-This will bring you to the plugin upload page.
+After that, click the Upload Plugin button on top of the page as this will bring you to the plugin upload page.
 Here you need to click on the choose file button and select the plugin file you downloaded earlier to your computer.

-After you have selected the file, you need to click on the install now button.
+After you have selected the file, you need to click on the Install now button.
 WordPress will now upload the plugin file from your computer and install it for you.
-You will see a success message like this after the installation is finished.
+After installation is complete, You will see a success message like this.

 3. Manually installing a WordPress plugin using FTP

-First you will need to download the plugin’s source file (it will be a zip file).
+First, you will need to download the plugin’s source file (it will be a zip file).
 Next, you need to extract the zip file on your computer.
-Extracting the plugin zip file will create a new folder with the same name.
-This is the folder that you need to manually upload to your website using a FTP client.
+Removing the plugin zip file will create a new folder with the same name as this is the folder that you need to upload to your website using an FTP client manually.